eddiesTime/sme_app/raw_documentation.md

 | :----------------------------------------------------------: |
 |        _Figure 08: Finished Widget and Element Tree_         |

-As you have noticed, the steps to add a widget to the Widget & Element tree are the same as for a `Stateless Widget`.
+As you have noticed, the steps to add a widget to the widget & element tree are the same as for a `Stateless Widget`.
 Only the state object is an additional step.

-Now let's take a look at how the Widget and Element tree reacts to the screen being tapped, which calls the `setState()` method as seen in _code snippet 05_.
+Now let's take a look at how the widget and element tree react to the screen being tapped, which calls the `setState()` method as seen in _code snippet 05_.

 When the `setState()` method is called, the callback inside the method increases the value of `count` from 0 to 1.